trevordmiller/slides-intro-to-graphql/src/index.md

 ---

-## Where does GraphQL fit in at the Church?
+## GraphQL at the Church

 - Going forward, the stack team is evaluating adding support for GraphQL
 - In this presentation, we'll look at some cool ideas that you can explore
-- We feel GraphQL + Apollo eliminates some of the complexity we see in REST + Redux without sacrificing most of the benefit
+- GraphQL + Apollo eliminates much of the complexity we see in REST + Redux without many sacrifices
 - But don't worry, the stack team will continue to support REST + Redux
 - We hope to cover more about GraphQL during the React Bootcamp in July